pedromxavier/homework/README.md

 # homework
-Library to aid in pdf homework typesetting
+.cls file to aid in LaTeX homework typesetting